fuatakgun/eufy_security/.github/ISSUE_TEMPLATE/bug_report.md

 - Live Streaming Protocol (RTSP/P2P):

-- Debug Logs from Home Assistant (https://github.com/fuatakgun/eufy_security/discussions/624)
+- Debug Logs from Home Assistant (https://github.com/fuatakgun/eufy_security/discussions/624) - Without this, I will automatically resolve this issue
--

 - Logs from Eufy Security Add-on (either from Add-ons page of Home Assistant or Docker output):

 - Would you share your device with me in case further debugging required?
 (Yes/No):

 **Additional context**

 Add any other context about the problem goes here.
+Mainly, share everything as log files and use screenshots as last resort.